-The Teaching of Language Arts:

-Processes and Strategies for General and Special Education
+The Teaching of Language Arts: Processes and Strategies for General and Special Education

-This course examines the nature and process of reading and language learning from both a theoretical and practical base.
-Students will explore approaches for teaching reading and become familiar with strategies for learning how to read and write.
+This course examines the nature and process of reading and language development from both a theoretical and practical base.
+Candidates will explore approaches for teaching reading and become familiar with strategies for learning how to read and write.
 The course focuses on the basic knowledge and skills necessary for teaching language arts effectively.
-Special emphasis will be placed on principles of sound teaching to all learners, including English language learners, in an integrated, literature-based classroom.
+Special emphasis will be placed on research-based instruction appropriate for all learners, including English language learners, in a balanced literacy program.
 Fieldwork required.
+Prerequisites: PSYC 207 and PSYC 317